 Collaborative Learning Opportunities

 The institutional focus at National University is on collaborative learning and encourages students to become colleagues rather than competitors, preparing them for future careers in integrated health care.
 Upon completion of the Biomedical Science program, many students choose to go on to pursue one or more first-professional degrees.

 National University offers a scholarship for all Phi Theta Kappa (PTK) community college honor students entering the bachelor’s degree completion program.
 Often, those who enroll in our bachelor’s program are high-achieving students hoping to pursue an advanced degree in a medical field.
 This scholarship will provide one such group (PTK members) an excellent start as they work towards achieving their career goals.

-A $2,000 scholarship will be awarded to PTK students in two separate disbursements of $1,000, one in each of the student's first two trimesters.
-Recipients must be a member of PTK, have earned a 3.5 grade point average, and have completed a minimum of 33 credit hours of prior college coursework, and be enrolled in 12 or more credits in each of the first two trimesters.
+A $2,000 scholarship will be awarded to PTK students in two separate disbursements of $1,000, one in each of the student’s first two trimesters.
+Recipients must be a member of PTK, have earned a 3.5 grade point average, have completed a minimum of 33 credit hours of prior college coursework, and be enrolled in 12 or more credits in each of the first two trimesters.